gulfiliz/gulfiliz.github.io/_posts/2025-08-08-general-relativity.md

 The Christoffel symbols encode how basis vectors change from point to point.
-They are not tensors — they vanish in local inertial frames.
+They are not tensors.
+They vanish in local inertial frames.

 **Geodesics:**

-A **geodesic** is the straightest possible path on a curved manifold — the path of zero covariant acceleration:
+A **geodesic** is the straightest possible path on a curved manifold, the path of zero covariant acceleration:

 $$\frac{d^2x^\mu}{d\tau^2} + \Gamma^\mu_{\alpha\beta}